I went for an easy build with lots of tool storage - I didn't add a fence because I wanted to use the two cabinets as workstations too.

 I attached edge banding all around the doors.
 An iron, an X-Acto knife, and a band trimmer were the tools needed for this task.

 Then, the doors were ready for hinges.
-I used the Jig It to make the concealed hinge cup holes - Three inches from the top and bottom of doors.
+I used the Jig It to make the concealed hinge cup holes - Three inches from the top and bottom of the doors.

 Use the screws and directions that come with the hinges to set them in place.